abitdodgy/blog/_posts/2015-08-30-adding-a-dynamic-maintenance-mode-to-your-rails-app.md

 ---
 layout: post
-title: Adding a Dynamic Maintenance Mode for Your Rails App
+title: Adding a Dynamic Maintenance Mode to Your Rails App
 ---

 In an ideal world, you could update your application with zero downtime, and your users would be rewarded with snazzy new features without noticing how they got there.